m) Provisions, Contingent liabilities and Contingent assets

 The proposed Social Security Code, 2019, when promulgated, would subsume labour laws including Employees' Provident Funds and Miscellaneous Provisions Act, 1952 and amend the definition of wages on which the organisation and its employees are to contribute towards Provident Fund.
 The Company believes that there will be no significant impact on its contributions to Provident Fund due to the proposed amendments.
 Additionally, there is uncertainty and ambiguity in interpreting and giving effect to the guidelines of Hon.
 Supreme Court vide its ruling in February 2019, in the case of Surya Roshni Ltd. versus Employees Provident Fund, in relation to the scope of compensation on which the organisation and its employees are to contribute towards Provident Fund.
 The Company will evaluate its position and act, as clarity emerges.

-Dividends paid during the year ended 31 March 2024 include an amount of ' 10 per equity share towards final dividend for the year ended 31 March 2023.
+Dividend paid during the year ended 31 March 2024 amounts to ' 40.45 Crore being final dividend of ' 10 per share declared for the year ended 31 March 2023.

 (a) Crypto Currency or Virtual Currency